Toggle Menu

 • Panic Disorder

-• Generalized Anxiety Disorder
+• Generalized Anxiety Disorder (GAD)

 • Specific Phobias

-• Obsessive Compulsive Disorder
+• Obsessive-Compulsive Disorder (OCD)

 It’s estimated that about 15-20% of children and adolescents meet the criteria for an anxiety disorder.
 With that said, many believe that anxiety disorders are actually under-diagnosed, as many of the manifestations of anxiety in children can be misinterpreted as behavioral disturbances or conditions such as ADHD.

-• Outbursts and behavioral difficulties at school and home
+• Behavioral outbursts at school or home

 What are the Goals in Treatment for Children and Adolescents with Anxiety Disorders?

-• To reduce unnecessary and unhealthy anxiety
+• Reducing excessive fear and unhealthy anxiety

 Treatment for Anxiety and related disorders in Children and Adolescents should be tailored to the individual by an expert Psychiatrist and mental health provider.
 Your child’s treatment may include: